No, there is no set maximum distance. However, strong preference is given to probes closer to the 3′ end.

-We have found quantification by RiboGreen to be more accurate than spectrophotometer readings.
+Illumina has found quantification by RiboGreen to be more accurate than spectrophotometer readings.
 Contaminants from purification columns can give artificially high readings.
 If you must use A260, sample measurements should be > 0.5 to minimize the impact of contaminants on amplification.

 Illumina has had poor results when using fragmented sample on our arrays.
 The Affymetrix protocol requires fragmentation during sample preparation due to the short probes used on their arrays as it reduces the secondary structure of RNA.
 Illumina's longer probes allow for more stringent hybridization conditions which preclude the need for RNA fragmentation.
-If you have labeled sample which has NOT been fragmented, you may obtain satisfactory results, depending on the age and quality of the sample.
+If you have labeled sample which has not been fragmented, you might obtain satisfactory results, depending on the age and quality of the sample.

 Automation of the DASL® Assay is available.
 However, Illumina currently does not offer automation for the Direct Hyb protocol.
 Contact Ambion for information about automation of the TotalPrep protocol.